carpentries-incubator/pangenomics/_episodes/01-introduction.md

 - "The principal components of a pangenome are: 'core', 'shell', and 'dispensable'"
 - "An *open pangenome* occurs when the size of the pangenome increases considerably every added genome"
 - "A *closed pangenome* occurs when only few gene families are incorporated to the pangenome when a new member of the clade is added"
-- "A pangenome can be obtained by gathering and computing the complete genome sequence of the members of a clade by using specialized bioinformatic tools"
+- "A pangenome can be obtained by gathering and comparing the complete genome sequences of the members of a clade by using specialized bioinformatic tools"

 ---